 - For dichotomous outcomes, the numbers of participants experiencing an outcome and the total numbers of participants randomly assigned were extracted for each study arm from parallel randomized studies only

-- For continuous outcomes in parallel studies, the number of participants was assessed and the means and standard deviations of changes in the variables between baseline and the end of the intervention period were extracted
+- For continuous outcomes in parallel studies, the number of participants was assessed and the means and SDs of changes in the variables between baseline and the end of the intervention period were extracted

 - If differences between intervention and control arms at baseline were greater than the changes occurring in one or more arms, the data were not included in the meta-analysis.

 Dietary Intake/Dietary Assessment Methodology

 Given the range of flavonoid subclasses found in individual foods, studies were grouped by food sources:

 - Chocolate and cocoa

 - Soy foods, soy protein isolate and isoflavone extracts.